 Steps to Take After a Rear-End Collision:

 - Seek Medical Attention: Regardless of your initial assessment, consult a doctor to rule out hidden injuries and begin a documented medical trail.
+Psychological injuries may not be immediately apparent and should be evaluated by a professional.

 - Report the Accident: Filing a police report provides an official account of the incident, crucial for your claim.